Laminitis: Subacute phase

+Chronic phase

 Hoof specimen, sagittal section.
 Severe P3 rotation and penetration into the sole.
 A lamellar wedge is evident.

 The chronic phase occurs if damage to the lamellae is not controlled early in the process, so that the coffin bone displaces.
 Changes that may occur include separation of the dermal and epidermal lamellae, lengthening of the dermal lamellae, and compression of the coronary and solar dermis.
 If laminitis is allowed to continue, long-term changes such as remodeling of the apex and distal border of the coffin bone (so that a "lip" develops) and osteolysis of the coffin bone can occur.

 The chronic phase may be compensated or uncompensated.
 Compensated cases will have altered hoof structure, including founder rings, wide white lines, and decreased concavity to the sole.
 Horses will be relatively sound.
 On radiographs, remodeling of the coffin bone and in cases of rotational displacement, the distal hoof wall will be thicker than that proximally.
 Venograms will have relatively normal contrast distribution, including to the apex and distal border of the coffin bone, and the coronary band, but "feathering" may be present at the lamellar "scar."

 Uncompensated cases will develop a lamellar wedge (pathologic horn), leading to a poor bridge between P3 and the hoof capsule.
-This will lead to irregular horn growth and chronic lameness, and horses will suffer from laminitis "flares."
+This will lead to irregular horn growth and chronic lameness, and horses will suffer from laminitis "flares".
 Inappropriate hoof growth will occur: the dorsal horn will have a tendency to grow outward rather than down, the heels will grow faster than the toe, and the white line will widen, leading to a potential space for packing of debris.
 The solar dermis is often compressed enough to inhibit growth, leading to a soft, thin sole (<10 mm) that may develop seromas.
 In severe cases where collapse of the suspensory apparatus of P3 has occurred, the solar dermis or the tip of P3 may penetrate the sole.
 The horse will also be prone to recurrent abscessation within the hoof capsule.
 Venogram will show "feathering" into the vascular bed beneath the lamellae, and there will be decreased or absent contrast material in the area distal to the apex of the coffin bone.